 We now hypothesize that the energy in these additional modes will scale in proportion to the kinetic energy, at least approximately.
 This hypothesis seems somewhat plausible, since we have seen that the total energy of a particle in a box is proportional to temperature, and the total energy of a harmonic oscillator is proportional to temperature except at the very lowest temperatures.
 So if it turns out that other things are also proportional to temperature, we won’t be too surprised.
 On the other hand, a plausible hypothesis is not at all the same as a proof, and we shall see that the total energy is not always proportional to temperature.

-Using the same sort of arguments used in section 25.4, we find that equation 25.37 still holds, since it only requires the total energy to scale like α−2.
+Using the same sort of arguments used in section 26.4, we find that equation 26.37 still holds, since it the main requirement is a total energy that scales like α−2.

 Continuing down the same road, we find:

-Some typical values for γ are given in table 25.1.
+Some typical values for γ are given in table 26.1.
 As we shall see, theory predicts γ = 5/3 for a monatomic nonrelativistic nondegenerate ideal gas in three dimensions.
 For polyatomic gases, the gamma will be less.
+This is related to the number of “quadratic degrees of freedom” as discussed in section 26.7.

 Terminology: We define a polytropic process (not to be confused with polytropic gas) as any process that follows a law of the form PVn = c, This includes but is not limited to the case where the exponent n is the adiabatic exponent γ.
 Interesting cases include